This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a cool mist humidifier to increase air moisture in your home.
 This may make it easier for you to breathe and to cough up mucus.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoke can make your coughing or breathing worse.
-Ask your caregiver for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 What can I do to stay healthy?